bddupre92/Neurobook_BME_UND/Chapter 2/README.md

-# Chapter 2: Hodgkin-Huxley Neuron Models
+# Chapter 2: Hodgkin-Huxley Neuron Models Lab 1

 This chapter contains code examples for simulating Hodgkin-Huxley neuron models using the NEURON simulation environment.